 Tuition for Saint Thomas' Episcopal School may be paid annually, semi-annually, or in 10 or 12 monthly installments.
 All payment options, with the exception of annual, will be collected via ACH or credit card through FACTS Management Company.
 All tuition payments begin in June.
 International students must pay tuition and fees in full by June 1.

-STE’s 2018-2019 Student-Parent Handbook and Directory will be distributed on the first day of school.
-The youngest child in the family will receive one copy to bring home.
+The youngest child in the family will receive one copy of this year's handbook to bring home.
 If you would like extra copies, please contact the Advancement Office.
 We ask that each family read the book thoroughly.
-The Handbook/Directory explains all school policies and procedures.

 Parents may enroll students in Kindergarten through 8th grade in the After School Care program.
 After School Care is available from 3:30-6:00 p.m., Monday through Friday.
 For additional information and to sign up, see the After School Care Registration form.

-Students in Kindergarten and up may also enroll in after school Scottish Highland Dance instruction.
-Class schedules and fees, as well as registration instructions, can be found on the After School Dance form.
+Students in Kindergarten and up may enroll in after school Scottish Highland Dance instruction.
+Class schedules and fees, as well as registration instructions, can be found on our After School Dance form.

 According to the National Association of School Nurses, healthy children are successful learners.
 Our Office of the School Nurse is dedicated to collaborating with families and faculty to support students’ health and facilitate their success at school.
 The school nurse has a multi-faceted role, one that focuses on the physical, mental, emotional, and social health of students, as well as their progress in the learning process.